tttmmmyyyy/fixlang/Documentation.md

     - Get length of an vector.
 - `get_reserved_length : Vector a -> Int`
     - Get reserved length.
+- `pop_back : Vector a -> Vector a`
+    - Pop an element at the back of a vector.
+    - If the vector is empty, this function does nothing.
+- `push_back : a -> Vector a -> Vector a`
+    - Push an element to the back of a vector.
 - `reserve : Int -> Vector a -> Vector a`
     - Reserve the internal array.
 - `set! : Int -> a -> Vector a -> Vector a`